dljubenk/dljubenk.github.io/_posts/2019-02-06-literature-study.markdown

 1) Calculate the (frequency) weighted centroid of docking station locations  We speculate -> mean-centre + a standard deviation ellipse (Yuill, 1971)?

-2) Even better, use k-means clustering to ommit multiple centres identified as workplaces in a previous method
+2) Even better, use k-means clustering to ommit multiple centres identified as workplaces in a previous method - we feed it the outout of method 1 (standard deviation ellipses) or choose k=2,3 -> after evaluating this method we see that outliers are a problem

+3) hierarchical cluster analysis (HCA) is not scalable for a very large amount of cyclists

+4) density-estimation method (O’Sullivan & Unwin, 2002) -> tackles outliers better -> but we lose spatial coordinates of workplace